 In addition, a junior student's absence of one day or senior student's absence of up to two days related to visiting a college or university will be considered an exemption, provided the student receives approval from the campus principal or counselor, follows the campus procedures to verify such a visit, and makes up any work missed.
-Form can be found on our website (Counselors Corner)
+The form can be found in the front office.